What you should know

 Several factors affect your rights if you’re fired.
 A key one is whether you’re covered by employment standards law.

-A BC law, the Employment Standards Act, sets minimum standards for employers in letting workers go.
+A BC law, the Employment Standards Act, sets minimum standards for employers in how they treat workers.
 This law applies to “employees” — which covers most but not all workers in the province.

-Your employment contract gives you certain rights.
-(Note there’s always a contract between a worker and an employer, even if nothing is in writing.)
+A second factor that comes into play is your employment contract.
+It may include terms that deal with how your employment can be ended.
+(Note there’s always an employment contract between a worker and an employer, even if nothing is in writing.)